 In the picture above you can see the progress, with 50% complete, there are still 4 hours to go.
 So this 320 GB 5400 RPM drive will require approximately 9 hours to complete erasing using the DoD Short method.

 As a comparison I also used DBAN on a 250 GB SSD and as expected the performance was considerably better with 57% complete in only 2 hours.

 Samsung EVO drives are among the fastest SSDs you can get.
 If you are using them you should download the free tool Samsung Magician.
 In additional to offering several health and performance tools it also features Secure Erase.
 I won’t go into detail of this tool here but just wanted to call it out in case you weren’t aware of it.

 Erasing data off your disk drive or Solid State drive is an easy but important step you can take to minimize any chance of your personal data from being discovered when you sell or recycle your old drives.
+The Sabrent USB Adapter allows you to easily connect old drives to your computer for erasing.
 Secure Erase or Darik’s Boot and Nuke are two tools that make it easy to erase your data permanently.
 Thanks for reading!